 While there's no way to know for sure what Black Friday and Cyber Monday will bring, we can take some educated guesses, and based on those the following are worth looking out for…

 Apple kit is so rarely discounted that even a little bit off is a really big deal.
-As with Black Friday 2016 and Black Friday 2017 we’d expect Apple itself to offer gift cards rather than deals, but you can expect significant cuts on the as-yet-unannounced iPhone XS, especially on contract, where retailers have more wiggle room to adjust the price.
+As with Black Friday 2016 and Black Friday 2017 we’d expect Apple itself to offer gift cards rather than deals, but you can expect cuts on last year's handsets - the iPhone 8, iPhone 8 Plus and iPhone X.

-The new iPad (2018) will have been around long enough to attract decent discounting too, so keep your eyes peeled for those – they’re brilliant devices at any price, but they’re particularly worth looking at if you can get any money off.
+The new iPad (2018) has been around long enough to attract decent discounting too, so keep your eyes peeled for that – it's a brilliant devices at any price, but particularly worth looking at if you can get any money off.

 Samsung Galaxy S9

 As with iPhones, so with Galaxies: not just the Samsung Galaxy S9 but the Note range too.

 We saw Black Friday deals wiping out the entire up-front cost on contract Samsung handsets, and with the phone having been on sale since early 2018 we’ll be amazed if there aren’t some delicious deals to be had around Black Friday 2018.

 Tech-wise they’re still brilliant, but in retail terms these consoles are getting long in the tooth.
 With rumours of a PS5 swirling (and Sony effectively admitting that the PS4 is off to the glue factory soon), and a pretty saturated market, we’d expect to see some great deals on both consoles, especially bundles, where retailers have much more room to manoeuvre.